Henderson-Harris Fellowship Program

-The George Washington Henderson Fellowship Program was established to honor the memory of George Washington Henderson, one of the first African American students elected to Phi Beta Kappa and to graduate from the University of Vermont (class of 1877).
-In cooperation with academic departments, the program sponsors pre-doctoral and post-doctoral scholars who help to advance UVM’s research and teaching goals and assist in reaching identified diversity goals, especially with respect to the academic curriculum.
-The Provost’s Office is also partnering with OVPR and VPDEI to develop a Henderson Fellows’ “track II” program to support target-of-opportunity diverse hires.
+The Henderson-Harris Fellowship Program honors the memory of George Washington Henderson and Andrew Harris.
+George Washington Henderson was one of the first African American students elected to Phi Beta Kappa and to graduate from the University of Vermont (class of 1877).
+Andrew Harris was not only the very first African American graduate of the University of Vermont (class of 1838), but he was also the first African American college graduate in the United States to champion the abolition of slavery and to demand full equality for people of color.
+The Henderson-Harris Fellowship Program, offered in cooperation with academic departments, sponsors post-doctoral scholars who can help to advance UVM’s research and teaching goals and assist in reaching identified diversity goals, especially with respect to the specific academic curricula.

 APLU IChange Initiative